Moravia Street – Miami, FL

 “Leon, it’s Helena.
 I’ve been calling you all day – why aren’t you answering your phone?
 Listen, HQ is sending me down to Miami to assist you in your investigation.
 My plane will be landing within the hour.
 Don’t move on the weapons shipments until I get there.
 I hate to pull rank on you, but please… wait until I arrive and we’ll take them down together.
 If there are indeed biological agents involved, we’ll need a HAZMAT team standing by when we make the raid.
 Please call me back when you get this.”

 Pull rank?
 What was Agent Harper talking about?
 Hadn’t Leon been her superior officer?
 She should have kept better tabs on him this past year.
-After the Kassah Pharmaceuticals incident in DC, she had only visited him one time.
-Initially he had been guarded at seeing her given what she had done to him in the maintenance tunnels, but to her relief he had been genuinely glad to see her.
-The last info she had heard from her contacts was that he had been under investigation by the D.S.O. for the DC incident.
-In an attempt to un-complicate matters, she had kept her distance as she hadn’t wanted his career to become affected on her account… but apparently it had anyway.
-Damn it!
-She should have kept eyes on him regardless.
+After the Kassah Pharmaceuticals incident, she had only visited him one time.
+Initially, he had been guarded at seeing her given what had happened back in the tunnels, but to her relief he had been genuinely glad to see her.
+The last info she had heard from her contacts was that he had been under investigation by the DSO concerning her escape.
+In an attempt to un-complicate matters, she had kept her distance so that his career wouldn’t become affected on her account.
+Apparently it had, and with that Ada cursed herself.

 The second message had been sent the day before.

-“Hi Leon, it’s Ashley Graham.
-It’s been far too long since we last spoke with one another.
-Listen, I’m flying into Miami to handle some business for my father.
-I was hoping we could have dinner and catch up if you’re available.
-I also wanted to discuss a possible job opportunity with you that I think you’d be perfect for.
-Sooooo…. give me call when you get this.
+“Hi Leon, it’s Ashley.
+It’s been a while since we last spoke so I wanted to give you a call and let you know that I’m flying to Miami to handle some business for my father.
+I was hoping we could have dinner and catch up.
+I also wanted to discuss another job opportunity with you that I think you’d be perfect for.
+Sooooo… give me call when you get this.
 Bye, Leon!”

-Ashley Graham – Ada could still remember her as the young, timid woman that Leon had been sent to rescue in Spain.
-Now she was grown up and had become the COO of her father Alexander Graham’s multi-national conglomerate – Graham Corp International.
+Ashley Graham – Ada recognized her voice.
+She had been the young, timid woman that Leon had been sent to rescue in Spain.
+Now she had grown up and was the COO of her father’s multi-national conglomerate – Graham Corp International.
 And what was this about a job opportunity for Leon?
 She might have to look into that if she couldn’t find any other leads here.